Aviation

 Why use eMethanol as a Feedstock?

-Streamline operations: Reduce complexity and operational overhead
+- Streamline operations: Reduce complexity and operational overhead

-Accelerate time to market: Respond more quickly to growing demand for eSAF
+- Accelerate time to market: Respond more quickly to growing demand for eSAF

-Ensure flexibility: Adapt to changes in feedstock availability and market conditions
+- Ensure flexibility: Adapt to changes in feedstock availability and market conditions

-Minimize upstream volatility: Improve supply chain stability by decoupling sourcing from production
+- Minimise upstream volatility: Improve supply chain stability by decoupling sourcing from production

 Why eKerosene?